GregAbram/ibex/README.md

 ![Alt text](./IBEX.png?raw=true "IBEX")

 This repo contains tools for manipulating IBEX data.
-In general, these tools were developed to explore the representation of unreliability in the data using a 2D colormap.
+In general, these tools were developed to explore the representation of uncertainty in the data using a 2D colormap.
 These tools are based on a Python class IBEX.
 Ancillary tools are contained in the colortools.py file.

 ## Usage